WhitestownGIS/AutoBackups/README.md

 # AutoBackups
-The Inspiration: to create a historic record of county parcel changes from an online feature service.
+The Inspiration: The county feature service layer overrides its data each time a change is made, which fails to preserve parent parcels and their related data fields.
-The Goal: to automatically save weekly backups of online feature layer.
+The Goal: To automatically save weekly backups of all online feature layers, inspired by the parcel layer.
+In that case, giving us the information to track parent parcels and develop historic layers.

 The Process:
 1. Develop an arcpy script that will save the current layer with the date in its field name.
 This script runs in a python notebook saved in an ArcGIS Pro project that contains the online layers of interest.